Legal Hunting Hours in Maine

 Is Night Hunting Illegal?

 Night hunting, defined as hunting between 30 minutes after sunset and 30 minutes before sunrise, is illegal in Maine.
 Two exceptions are Maine coyote hunting and raccoon hunting.
 You must follow all Maine coyote hunting laws.
-The penalties for night hunting can be severe:
+The penalties for Maine at night hunting can be severe:

 Jail Time: A minimum of three days for a first offense, and a minimum of 10 days for each subsequent offense